rancher/fleet-docs/docs/gitrepo-content.md

 * Define common Kubernetes resource defaults.

 :::note
-Helm chart `values.yaml` does not support templating.
+A Helm chart's `values.yaml` does not support templating.
 Any substitutions happen during chart rendering before Fleet applies the chart.

 * You cannot use shell-style variables (for example, `${var}`) inside this file.
 * If `${var}` appears, Helm treats it as plain text—you don’t need to escape it.